Novartis/railroadtracks/doc/installation.rst

 Requirements
 ------------

-This was developed for Python 2.7.
+This was developed for Python 2.7 and Python 3.4

 .. note::